Mathieu-R/streamwave-monolith/README.md

 Prepare some media files you want to stream in the application.
 You can use the command line tool [metadatapp](https://github.com/Mathieu-R/metadatapp) to extract metadata and create necessary files needed for streaming.
-Then, move the data folder at the root of this project.
+Then, move the data folder in the `cdn` folder.

 #### Generate Google and GitHub OAuth2 secrets